vegasjj/cloud-resume-challenge/azure/README.md

 }
 ```

-Next, you need to configure two environment variables belonging to your terraform organization and workspace you created earlier:
+Next, you need to configure two environment variables belonging to the terraform organization and workspace you created earlier:

 ```sh
 export TF_CLOUD_ORGANIZATION=<your organization>